vtex/shoreline/packages/admin-ui-docs/docs/components/numeric-stepper.md

 ## State

 You can use the properties `value`, and `onChange` to handle value changes.
-You also can control the `tone` property to indicate if it's a valid input or not.
+You also can control the `tone` property to indicate if it is a valid input or not.
 Note that the `onChange` represents a function with an object `{ value: number }` as a parameter.
 Check the example below.

 ```jsx live
 function Example() {